 This is a no-fail recipe BUT if you follow these tips, you will take it to another level.
 As always your ingredients should be fresh and of the best quality, you may find.

-The feta cheese: I prefer a hard and extra spicy feta cheese because spicy feta cheese… well, it just spices things up.
-For sure.
+Feta cheese: I prefer a hard and extra spicy feta cheese because spicy feta cheese… well, it just spices things up, for sure.
+Don't go for feta crumbles.
+They are typically more processed, which can affect the texture and flavor.
+The crumbling process can lead to a drier, less creamy product.

-Make sure that your oiled and/or buttered baking pan is super extra hot when you pour in the batter because this will give extra crispiness.
+Make sure that your oiled and/or buttered baking pan is super (extra) hot when you pour in the batter.
+It will give extra crispiness.

-You may serve this Mediterranean Greek pie all day long.
-It is so versatile.
-Make it for breakfast, dinner with a nice salad, snack, lunch box, for your picnic, road trip.
+Make it for breakfast, or dinner with a nice salad, snack, or lunch box, for your picnic, or road trip.
 It covers all the bases and it will never disappoint you.

 I particularly enjoy it with a glass of cold white wine like Assyrtico.